 1. Use them in any recipe for Butternut Squash ( soup, with chicken and chorizo, risotto, stir fry, in cakes etc)

-4. go to link Squash and Feta tarts.
+4. source site Squash and Feta tarts.
 Make small tart cases and blind bake for 15 mins.
 Add cooked chopped squash which has been mixed with crumbled feta and a little chopped or dried sage.
 Add a spoon of mixture to fill tart cases, sprinkle with black pepper or paprika and bake a further 15-20 mins until golden.

 If you did not grow your own you may be able to get winter squash at Handley Organics and Cary Organics market stall (Saturday) in Ledbury, The Nest on the Hereford Road or Over Farm Market on the Newent road just outside Gloucester.
 This farm grows an abundance of all kinds of squash and has a colourful display in the car park.
 It is where I discovered the joys of all the different varieties and is worth a visit if you want to buy a supply for the winter.